Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Balaji Prasad

 Thank you.
 Good afternoon, everyone.
-And Firstly, glad to see this focus evolving or narrow focus on biologics now, post these divestments and your pure play positioning.
+And firstly, glad to see this focus evolving or narrow focus on biologics now, post these divestments and your pure play positioning.
 So that side, you just spoke about the royalty in Mirataz.
 Also I wanted to understand your timelines around the Equine subsidiary and what your thoughts are behind that?
 Thanks.

 Denise Bevers

 Sure.
-So we're exploring that, I mean, we find the Equine space very interesting.
-It's almost a specialty area, if you will.
-So we have a very talented small team and we have an exciting pipeline, as you know.
-So we will be sequestering all of that into the Equine franchise, and at the same time looking at whether to spin that out, to stand on its own or to divest of those assets, and we'll work closely with our Equine team to make that determination.
+So, we're exploring that.
+I mean, we find the Equine space very interesting.
+It's almost a specialty area if you will.
+So we have a very talented small team, and we have an exciting pipeline as you know.
+So we will be sequestering all of that into the Equine franchise, and at the same time looking at whether to spin that out to stand on its own or to divest of those assets, and we'll work closely with our Equine team to make that determination.

 Balaji Prasad

 Our second question, basically tying up your cash flows on your pipeline thoughts over 2020 and 2021.
 The way I see it right now, after the details you’ve provided, it looks like you have an OpEx plus CapEx of around $67 million and current cash is $74 million, you get $43 million more and $7 million of workforce reduction.
-So if I back out all of this, I'm left with approximately $60 million of cash at the end of 2020, how would that be sufficient for 2021 and 2022?
+So, if I back out all of this, I'm left with approximately $60 million of cash at the end of 2020, how would that be sufficient for 2021 and 2022?
 Is there something that I'm missing here?

 Richard Chin